 The report also raises concerns around the potential of digital signatures, whereby physical signing of documents would no longer be required.

-Jo Wild, a full accredited member of SFE said, ‘The prospect of being able to submit an LPA application entirely digitally is extremely concerning, and raises some serious questions around the potential for fraud and financial abuse.’
+Andrea Beesley-Hewitt said, ‘The prospect of being able to submit an LPA application entirely digitally is extremely concerning, and raises some serious questions around the potential for fraud and financial abuse.’

-During a study conducted for the report, participants were invited to create LPAs using the OPG’s online tool and other ‘’ methods.
+During a study conducted for the report, participants were invited to create LPAs using the OPG's online tool and "other'’ methods.
 The study revealed that:

 June McSparron, a 75-year-old who participated in the study, said, ‘You are exposing yourself to a lot of risk by filling this form in on your own.
 There are so many bits that you can get wrong, and you can easily be pressured into making choices that you’re not entirely comfortable with.’